the-t-in-rtf/fluid-grunt-lint-all/README.md

 Please note that many of the above checks use our standard ESLint configuration, which is available in the [eslint-config-fluid](https://github.com/fluid-project/eslint-config-fluid).
-You will need to follow the installation instructions in that package before you can run the above checks.
+You will need to follow the installation instructions in that package before you run many of the above checks.